Printing Terms

 Web Break

-a tear through a roll of paper, either while it is being manufactured at the mill, or while it is running through a printing press.
-When the web breaks, either at the mill or on press, machinery must be shut down, causing a loss of production time.
-See also papermaking, web paper, web press
+A tear through a roll of paper made either while it is being manufactured at the mill or while it is running through a printing press.
+See also papermaking, web paper, web press.

 Web Paper

-that comes in a roll rather than in sheets.
+Paper hat comes in a roll rather than in sheets.
 A web press runs this paper, folding and/or cutting it after it is printed.
-Web press a press specifically designed to print rolls of paper called webs, rather than sheets.
-A web press runs much faster than a sheetfed press: as many as 40,000 images per hour versus a maxi- mum of about 14,000 per hour on a sheetfeb press.
 See also offset, sheet-fed press, web, and web paper.

 Web Press